compilers-wiki/compilers-wiki/docs/llvm/pass/hello-world.md

 We have finished implementing the simple pass but we havn't told LLVM pass manager about the existance of our new pass.
 We need to _register_ our new pass into the pass manager.

-Edit `llvm/lib/Passes/PassRegistry.def` and add the following line to it:
+Edit `llvm/lib/Passes/PassRegistry.def` and add the following lines to it:

 ```cpp
 FUNCTION_PASS("hello", HelloPass())